 Maximize Your Program Outcomes with a Training Evaluation Sonar Plan – Part 4

-The navy must always be prepared before entering the field.
+The Navy must always be prepared before entering the field.
 They do not wait until they are in the middle of the ocean to think about how they will navigate their submarines and respond to threats.

 They prepare for every eventuality and engage the sonar upon launch, monitoring it carefully during the entire excursion, making adjustments as required to stay on course and avoid danger.